Have a question about Centennial Place?

 - Verified Parent/Guarantor/Emergency Contact Information

-- You may select your preferred roommate(s) during the Summer, in advance of the Fall semester, using our roommate matching software, Please Don't Snore.
+You may select your preferred roommate(s) during the Summer, in advance of the Fall semester, using our Room Sync.

 Residence Life at Centennial Place